drodz11/drodz11.github.io/cv/index.md

 ### University of Miami <br/>
 *April 2016-August 2016*
 * Library Assistant, Special Collections and University Archives
-  * mplemented a detailed survey of audio-visual materials in collection to determine preservation priorities and added/updated information in finding aides
+  * Implemented a detailed survey of audio-visual materials in collection to determine preservation priorities and added/updated information in finding aides
   * Assisted with requesting, pulling, and preparing collection materials for students, faculty, and outside researchers
   * Oversaw all visitors using the Special Collections Reading Room and ensured the security and proper handling of collection items
   * Liaised with library preservation staff regarding transport and documentation of conservation work performed on collection materials